 Step 2 Submit Scholarship application documents

-Candidates must complete the UCalgary online application form, and be prepared to submit all supporting documents by the UCalgary deadline of March 16, 2021, The University of Calgary will apply to the Government of Canada international scholarship on behalf of the candidate, when the call opens and deadlines are known.
+Candidates must complete the UCalgary online application form and submit all supporting documents by the UCalgary deadline.
+Canada-ASEAN Scholarships and Educational Exchanges for Development (SEED) is open: UCalgary application deadline is March 7, 2024.
+Emerging Leaders in the Americas Program (ELAP) and Study in Canada Scholarships are open: UCalgary application deadline is March 5, 2024.
+The University of Calgary will apply to the Government of Canada international scholarship on behalf of the candidate.

 If you require help filling out the application or have questions, please contact University of Calgary International (UCI) at firstname.lastname@example.org, the University of Calgary representative authorized and responsible for submitting all applications and supporting documents on behalf of interested individuals.